 If you are interested in learning more about placing your value in things that are truly satisfying, sign up for the email series at the bottom of the page.

-When I am asked to take on a leadership role, I experience two emotions: I am flattered that they would ask and anxious that I won’t do a good job.
+When someone asks me to take on a leadership role, I experience two emotions: I’m flattered that they would ask and anxious that I won’t do a good job.

 I once said yes to a leadership role and immediately had a sinking feeling that I wouldn’t be able to follow through.
 That sinking feeling lasted for months as I prepared for this role.

-So my question was, if I am inherently valuable, why do I try to get my value from other things?
+So my question was: If God loves me that much, why do I try to get my value from other things?
 Why do I find my value in what people think of me?
-God has already demonstrated my deep, inherent value.
+God has already proven what I mean to Him.

 "In the days when television was a luxury we could not afford, we would sit on the linoleum floor around my great-grandmother’s rocking chair and listen to her tell stories..."

 Leadership is not something simply handed down because you’ve got seniority or because you had enough school.
-Leadership, as Christ exemplified, is an honor and should be met with a servant’s heart.
+Leadership, as Christ exemplified it, is an honor and should be met with a servant’s heart.